kishorsutar/Android-SGPSI/README.md

 REQ03: The API key & other sensitive information should be encrypted and stored securely in the app.
 - Done. - 45 mins.
+- Api key is stored in JNI in c class to secure it from threats.

 REQ04: The mobile app should have a capability to allow user to refresh the latest PSI value from the web.
 - Done - 10 mins.